 Zuppa toscana is a broad based term literally meaning “soup in the style of Tuscany“.
 Classic zuppa toscana normally is a soup made from kale, zucchini, cannellini beans, potatoes, celery, carrots, onion, tomato pulp, extra virgin olive oil, salt, powdered chili, toasted Tuscan bread, and rigatino (an Italian bacon).

-But for us non-carbaholics, we obviously have to eliminate much of the ingredients that make this soup yummy.
-So out with the cannellini beans, potatoes, carrots tomato and of course the toasted bread.
+But for us recovering-carbaholics, we obviously have to eliminate much of the ingredients that make this soup yummy.
+So out with the cannellini beans, potatoes, carrots tomato and, of course, the toasted bread.
+Sigh.

 However, we need to remember that what makes a great Zuppa Toscana: the smoothness and richness of the thing.
 To recreate that same yumminess, I used, once again, the mighty cauliflower.